kitloong/laravel-migrations-generator/README.md

 ### Lumen Setup

-Auto discovery is not available in Lumen, you need some modification on `bootstrap/app.php`
+Auto-discovery is not available in Lumen, you need some modification on `bootstrap/app.php`.

 #### Enable facade

-Uncomment the following line
+Uncomment the following line.

 ```
 $app->withFacades();